sean-roth/promptmask/MIKE_START_HERE.md

 ### "Missing HuggingFace token"
 - Make sure you created the `.env` file
-- Check that it contains: `HUGGINGFACE_TOKEN=hf_xxxxx`
+- Check that it contains the EXACT line from Step 4
-- Make sure you used Sean's actual token (starts with `hf_`)
-- The `.env` file should be in the `promptmask-main` folder
+- The `.env` file should be in the `promptmask-main` folder (same place as `app.py`)

 ### "Authentication failed" or "401 Unauthorized"
-- Check your `.env` file has the complete token
-- Make sure there are no extra spaces
+- Copy the token line EXACTLY from Step 4 (no spaces, no changes)
-- Ask Sean to verify the token is still valid
+- Make sure the file is named `.env` not `.env.txt`
 - Try deleting and recreating the `.env` file
+- Text Sean if still having issues

 ### "Model not loaded"
 - Click the "Load SAM 3 Model" button first